toralf/tinderbox/README.md

 Run as user tinderbox in ~ :

-    mkdir ~/img{1,2} ~/logs ~/run ~/tb
+    mkdir img{1,2} logs run tb

-to have 2 directories acting as mount points for a separate file system (mkfs is *much* more faster than deleting old images of few TB in size) to hold the chroot images.
-Use both file systems in a round robin manner.
+to have 2 directories acting as mount points for 2 separate file systems (mkfs is *much* more faster than rm -rf) to hold the chroot images.
+Use both file systems in a round robin manner, start with the first, eg.:

+    ln -s img1 img

-Clone the git repository.
+Clone this git repository.

 Move *./data* and *./sdata* into *~/tb* as user *tinderbox*.
 Move *./bin* into */opt/tb* as user *root*.